Venues of the 1980 Winter Olympics

 2005 aerial view of the current bobsleigh, luge, and skeleton track.
 At the 1980 Winter Games, this was where the luge track was located.
 The bobsleigh track used for the 1932 and 1980 Winter Olympics, no longer in use, is seen at the lower part of the picture.

-The 1980 Winter Olympics in Lake Placid, New York, United States, utilized seven sports venues.
-Five of these venues were originally used in the 1932 Winter Olympics and were upgraded for the 1980 Games with electronic scoreboards, enhanced refrigeration, and a new separate luge track.
-The 1980 Winter Olympics was the last to feature separate bobsleigh and luge tracks.
-Following a remarkably close finish in the cross-country skiing event, officials decided future competitions would be timed to the hundredth of a second, a standard later extended to biathlon events.
-At the speed skating oval, Eric Heiden won five gold medals, while the "Miracle on Ice" saw the Americans triumph over the Soviets at the Olympic Center.
-In the late 1990s, the luge track was replaced with a combination track for the Winter Goodwill Games.
-In February 2010, the sliding venue was added to the American National Register of Historical Places.
+For the 1980 Winter Olympics in Lake Placid, New York, United States, a total of seven sports venues were used.
+All five of the venues used for the 1932 Winter Olympics were also used at the 1980 Winter Games with adjustments.
+These adjustments included electronic scoreboards, increased refrigeration, and the addition of a separate luge track.
+This was the last Winter Olympics where there were separate bobsleigh and luge tracks.
+The closest finish in Olympic history in cross-country skiing led skiing officials to time future events in hundredths of a second rather than tenths of a second.
+This would also apply to biathlon events.
+Eric Heiden won five gold medals at the speed skating oval while the "Miracle on Ice" took place between Americans and Soviets at the Olympic Center.
+In the late 1990s, the luge track was demolished and a new combination track was constructed in time for the only Winter Goodwill Games held.
+The sliding venue was named to the American National Register of Historical Places in February 2010.